magento/architecture/design-documents/asynchronous-import/base-extension.md

-# Phase 1
+# Phase 1 - MVP

 With phase 1 we are planning to develop next functionality:
-- Endpoint to receive file
-- Endpoint to start processing
-- Endpoint to receive status

-## File Upload Endpoint
-### Source Upload endpoint
+- Retrieving source data endpoints
+    * Source Retrieving: (local, remote file, base64 encoded)
+- Import process
+    * Import of Product Advanced Prices
+    * Import of Stock / Sources
+    * Simple products import

+## Source management
+### Retrieving source data endpoints

 So import will start from uploading import Source file.
-Currently we will support "csv" files format
+Currently we will support "csv" files format only

-POST  `/V1/import/source/csv`
+POST  `/V1/import/sources/csv`

 This request can accept files from different sources:
 - Local file path